BitMind-AI/bitmind-subnet/bitmind/synthetic_image_generation/README.md

 This folder contains files for the implementation of a joint vision-to-language and text-to-image model system that generates highly diverse and realistic images for deepfake detector training.

+**annotations/:**

+Folder containing subdirectories for each real image dataset.
+Subdirectories contain JSONs with text annotations of images.
+The filename of the JSONs correspond to the image index in the associated dataset dictionary.

 **image_annotation_experiments.ipynb :**

 Notebook containing related code snippets for